double-blind-reviewing/double-blind/README.md

 This document lists computer science conferences and their status with respect to anonymity during the reviewing process.

-* "Partial double-blind" means that author identities and affiliations are revealed for all papers prior to the final decision, but not until after the submission of paper reviews.
+* "At least partially double-blind" means that author identities and affiliations are not revealed for papers prior to the submission of initial paper reviews.

 * "Double-blind to accept" means full double-blind reviewing, that is, where author identities and affiliations are not revealed before the